pymaitre/.github/profile/README.md

 It is like a Maitre, not visible but present needed for an efficient and agile interaction with clinics.
 The idea behind is that we can have different maitres, with different tecnical profiles and from different institutes helping each other for the same scope.

-Tools implemented for images (e.g., CT):
+Private libraries implemented for images (e.g., CT):
 1) **[dcm_folder](https://pymaitre.github.io/dcm_folder)**:
 Python library for DICOM folder organization.
 2) **[dcm_anonymize](https://pymaitre.github.io/dcm_anonymize)**: